-The Core Strategy which defines the settlement hierarchy; identifies housing and population targets; providing a rationale for the land proposed to be zoned for residential development, together with the associated zoning this will not be altered as a result of the Draft Masterplan.
+The Core Strategy which defines the settlement hierarchy; identifies housing and population targets; providing a rationale for the land proposed to be zoned for residential development, together with the associated zoning will not be altered as a result of the Draft Masterplan.
 Should the Clare County Development Plan or the Shannon Town and Environs Local Area Plan be varied in the future to take onboard the Masterplan then and only then will zoning changes be reviewed and taken into consideration as part of the statutory process.

-While the Draft Masterplan does set out the spatial framework for future development in Shannon Town with regard to their location, nature and size it does not provide for the re-zoning or de-zoning of lands and will not specify locational requirements.
+While the Draft Masterplan does set out a guide to the spatial framework for future development in terms of the Town Centre Core and Expansion Areas together with the Design Principles which will act as a guide for the future development of Shannon Town Centre does not provide for the re-zoning or de-zoning of lands and will not specify locational requirements.
 The Clare CDP 2017-2023 (as varied) sets out clearly the spatial framework for development locations and landuse in the County with any future planning application assessed against its requirements and not the requirements of the Masterplan.